This post was first published in 2017 but has been updated in 2019 with the most recent information on the Torres del Paine W Trek.

 Difficulty: Steep ascends, long day, challenging

-Despite being sore from sleeping on those thin mats, we started the second leg of our hike in good spirits, making it to our first checkpoint, Italiano Campsite in under 3 hours.
+Despite being sore from sleeping on those thin mats, we started the second leg of our Torres del Paine hike in good spirits, making it to our first checkpoint, Italiano Campsite in under 3 hours.
 We left our heavy packs at the ranger station and took only our camera gear and lunch bags up to the Frances Lookout.
-It took another 1.5 hours to hike up 2 kms (+400m of elevation) to the top of Valle de Francis.
+It took another 1.5 hours to hike up 2 kms (1.2 miles and +400m of elevation) to the top of Valle de Francis.
 The path was very rocky, poorly marked, and mostly steep.
 The higher we went the windier it got and by the time we reached the lookout we were both wearing our base layer, our hoodies, windbreakers, gloves, and scarves.

 A crowd had gathered at the mirador, so we joined others for some quick lunch and a few pics.
 It was just around noon, the clouds were starting to roll in and we debated whether there was any point in continuing on to Británico Lookout.
 Many people did, but in the end, we decided against it, giving ourselves more time for photos at the mirador and on the way down.

 We have no idea what we missed (a few friends that we had made on the trail attempted to go further but got lost before reaching Británica), but we don’t regret the choice.
 We got some spectacular views at Valley de Francis and were able to hike back down and over to Paine Grande before nightfall.
 The last leg, from Italiano to Paine Grande was mostly flat, but with our 20-30lbs bags back on our backs it was anything but a walk in the park.